llnOrmll/CRA/README.md

 # Credit Risk Analysis

 ### Motivation
-Analyze a retail loan data provided by 'LendingClub', a P2P online loan broker/dealer, and build a prediction model to classify defaulable accounts in advance for a risk management purpose.
+Analyze a retail loan data provided by 'LendingClub', a P2P online loan broker/dealer, and build a classifier to raise an alert on defaulable accounts in advance for a risk management purpose.

-### Source of data
+### Source of dataset
 [Credit Risk Analysis](https://www.kaggle.com/ranadeep/credit-risk-dataset)

 ### Contents